tango-controls/jive/README.md

 # Change Log

+* V 7.27
+    * Fix: Collection not displayed when change TangoHost.

 * V 7.26
-    * Fixed bug when resource value contains '\\'
+    * Fix: Wrong escape sequence when resource value contains '\\'
-    * Fixed bug when resource value contains string equal to a special char [',' , '/' , '\' , ':' , '-\>' ]
+    * Fix: Wrong parsing when resource value contains an item equal to a special char [',' , '/' , '\\' , ':' , '-\>' ]